0xCB-dev/docs.keeb.supply/content/basics/hardware/rp2040/index.md

 ## Flash

-Because the RP2040 doesn't have in build storage you need an external 3.3V (Q)SPI flash and you may use up to 128Mb / 16MB of it.
+Because the RP2040 doesn't have built-in storage you need an external 3.3V (Q)SPI flash and you may use up to 128Mb / 16MB of it.

 ![flash](flash.png)